matthewbrake/ocr-bill-v3/GUIDE/01-Project-Setup.md

 **Option A: Development Mode (Recommended)**

-This mode is best for testing and making code changes.
-It starts a file watcher for the frontend that automatically rebuilds the app when you save a file, and it starts the backend server with `nodemon`, which automatically restarts it when you change server code.
+This single command starts a complete development environment: the frontend compiler (which watches for your changes), the backend TypeScript compiler, and the server itself.
+The server will automatically restart whenever you save a change to a backend file.
+This is the only command you need for development.

 1. In your terminal, from the project's root directory, run:
     ```bash